saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 [workercfg]: {{< ref "usage/worker-configuration" >}}

+## Can I change the paths/names of the rendered files?

+Where Flamenco places the rendered files is determined by the job type.
+You can create [your own custom job type][jobtypes] to change this.
+With that, you can even add your own custom job settings like a sequence identifier and use that to determine the location of rendered files.

 ## Can I use the Compositor to output multiple EXR files?

 This is possible with Flamenco, but it takes a bit of work.
 It's not managed by